xshche05/IFJ-LexerGenerator/README.md

 As a starting state, use the state name `START`.

-Additionally, you have to define tokens names for FINAL states.
+As a second step, you have to define tokens names for FINAL states.
 The format is:
 ```
 {FINAL_STATE_F = 'TOKEN_NAME'}
 ```